Standalone File System

 Mixture of standalone & synchronised

 In some scenarios you have a mixture of standalone and synchronised file systems.
-An example of this is Azure Web Apps where the file system isn't replicated between backoffice and front servers but is replicated between front end servers, in this configuration you should follow the steps for synchronised file systems.
+An example of this is Azure Web Apps where the file system isn't replicated between backoffice and front end servers but is replicated between all front end servers, in this configuration you should follow the steps for synchronised file systems.

 There is a specific documentation for load balancing with Azure Web Apps